jakemac53/docs/1.0/docs/devguide/local-dom.md

 Adding and removing children:

-*   `Polymer.dom(parent).appendChild(node)`
+*   `Polymer.dom(parent).append(node)`
 *   `Polymer.dom(parent).insertBefore(node, beforeNode)`
 *   `Polymer.dom(parent).removeChild(node)`
 *   `Polymer.dom.flush()`

 Calling `append`/`insertBefore` where `parent` is a custom Polymer element adds the node to the light DOM of the element.
-In order to insert/append into the local dom of a custom element, use `this.root` as the parent.
+In order to insert/append into the local dom of a custom element, use `root` as the parent.

  **Async operations:** The insert, append, and remove operations are transacted lazily in certain cases for performance.
-In order to interrogate the dom (e.g. `offsetHeight`, `getComputedStyle`, etc.) immediately after one of these operations, call `Polymer.dom.flush()` first.
+In order to interrogate the dom (e.g. `offsetHeight`, `getComputedStyle`, etc.) immediately after one of these operations, call `PolymerDom.flush()` first.
 {: .alert .alert-info }

 Parent and child APIs: